sanger-tol/curationpretext/docs/usage.md

 The `--aligner` should be the prefered aligner for analysis, e.g, bwamem2 or minimap2.

-The `--teloseq` should be the expected telomeric sequence in your sample
+The `--teloseq` should be the expected telomeric sequence in your sample.

 If you do not have these file formats we have also included instructions on converting from common formats to our preferred format.
 If there is a popular public preference for a particular format, we can modify the pipeline to utilise those formats.
 Just submit an issue.